 You can store the hibiscus syrup in the fridge for up to 2 weeks for easier cocktail making.

 Don’t worry if you don’t feel like handling the flowers.
 You can still enjoy the pretty tequila drink.
 Bring to boil about four hibiscus tea bags and sweeten to taste with sugar, honey, or any sweetener of choice.

-Our Own Version of the Hibiscus Margarita Cocktail
+High Quality Tequila for the Hibiscus Margarita Cocktail